6 Important Tips for Your DIY Sensory Room

 Keep things safe in your DIY sensory room

-Opt for soft, padded flooring or mats to provide cushioning in case of falls or accidents.
-Ensure that the lower parts of the walls are properly padded.
-Cover or round sharp edges on furniture, install childproof covers on electrical outlets, and securely anchor equipment and heavy objects.
-Additionally, ensure adequate ventilation to maintain good air quality and prevent overheating.
+Safety is a top priority when creating a DIY sensory room.
+Start by choosing soft, padded flooring or mats to cushion potential falls.
+Pad the lower parts of walls, cover or round sharp furniture edges, and use childproof covers on electrical outlets.
+Securely anchor equipment and heavy objects, and ensure the room has adequate ventilation to maintain good air quality and prevent overheating.

-Occupational therapist Gundeep Singh suggests consulting with your child's occupational therapist before using sensory toys and equipment.
-Still, some general rules include selecting age-appropriate toys and avoiding overloading the space to maintain a clutter-free environment.
-Prioritize non-toxic, child-friendly materials and purchase from reputable manufacturers to minimize potential harm.
-Consider your child's sensory sensitivities, allergies, or other challenges when selecting materials and sensory equipment.
+Occupational therapist Gundeep Singh advises consulting with your child’s occupational therapist before introducing sensory toys or equipment.
+However, general safety tips include using age-appropriate toys and avoiding overcrowding the space to keep it clutter-free.
+Select non-toxic, child-friendly materials from reputable manufacturers to minimize risks.
+Always consider your child’s sensory sensitivities, allergies, or other challenges when choosing materials and equipment.

-Incorporating a visual schedule within the room can provide structure.
-Adult supervision is crucial, especially for children who require additional support.
-Jason emphasizes the importance of setting clear guidelines with your child on how the space should be used.
-“Establish expectations with your child, so they understand this is a place where they can take a break when needing sensory stimulations or feeling sensory overload.
+To add structure, consider incorporating a visual schedule within the sensory room.
+Adult supervision is essential, particularly for children requiring additional support.
+Jason emphasizes the importance of setting clear ground rules: “Establish expectations with your child, so they understand this is a place where they can take a break when needing sensory stimulations or feeling sensory overload.
 It’s not a place to watch TV or avoid homework!”

-Lou believes that parents should regularly assess their child’s evolving sensory needs and update the room accordingly.
-“Gradually introduce new elements or modify existing ones to match the child’s developmental stage.
+Lou highlights the importance of adapting the sensory room to your child’s changing needs: “Gradually introduce new elements or modify existing ones to match the child’s developmental stage.
 Keep communication open with the child and seek their input as they grow and their preferences change.”

 UNSPLASH